mrmdlab/Segmenthor/Tutorial.md

 ## Info
 - author: MRMD
-- version: 0.4.0
+- version: 0.4.1
-    - note: the previous releases were rubbish
+    - note: the previous releases were garbage
 - what's new
     - Shift+LMB to use bounding box prompt
     - improved mask accuracy
+    - less unresponding time
 - what to expect for the next version
     - powered by the state-of-the-art deep learning model, quality of MRI images acquired with fewer averages can be greatly improved, and hence acquisition time can be reduced
-    - less unresponding time and faster computation
+    - faster computation

 ## Get Started
 1. make sure your computer is connected to the Internet